Skip to content

 Will I need to wear a compression garment?

-Patients typically wear a chin strap or compression garment for the first week to support the new contours and minimize swelling.
+Most patients wear a chin strap or compression garment during the first week to support the new contour and help control swelling.

 Is liposuction included in a neck lift?